Kuromis-2/finalware/README.md

 This project contains a firmware update tool for Starlight-12 mice written in JavaScript using Electron for the Frontend and is based on the [Serial Port](https://serialport.io) library to communicate with the hardware.
+And the official Nordicsemiconductor library for flashing Firmware, [pc-nrf-dfu-js](https://github.com/NordicSemiconductor/pc-nrf-dfu-js)

 ## Installation